RackPing/api_client_samples/README.md

 A paid RackPing account is required to run the demo_all.sh and demo.sh scripts, since they add and delete a check and a contact.
 However, Free accounts can run the other scripts in each each language folder to query, update or pause existing checks and contacts.

+There's 3 different ways to run the sample scripts:

+1. Docker - See Docker/ folder.

+2. Jenkins - See Jenkins/ folder.

+3. Manually:

 After installing all the files in this repo, you can optionally use demo_all.sh as a test harness to create a temporary check (monitor) and contact (user) using your RackPing account with all supported programming languages:

 ```